isolated-tech/vault/Mobile-Friendly Code with ESLint and Prettier.md

 Shorter lines mean more vertical scrolling and occasionally awkward line breaks in function signatures.

-It’s worth it.
-Horizontal scrolling is worse.
+I think it may be worth it.
+Horizontal scrolling is a pain to read clearly.

 ## Done